Expert Guide to Chocolate Tasting

 Let it melt on the tongue to taste the initial flavours, aromas and consistency.
 Gently rub your tongue against your palate.
 This causes the temperature of the chocolate to slowly increase, resulting in the final release of its flavours to the front of your tongue which is where most of your taste buds are.

-There are a whole host of aromas within your aroma wheel but the basic challenge is to look for sweetness, acidity, bitterness and astringency umami.
+There are a whole host of aromas within your aroma wheel but the basic challenge is to look for sweetness, salty acidity, bitterness and astringency umami.
 A good chocolate should have a balance of these five attributes.
 It should be smooth and buttery and melt into a creamy liquid bursting with unique flavours.
-A well-made chocolate should contain layers of flavour so that the individual aspects aren't fighting for focus but waiting their turn to engulf you.
+A well-made chocolate should contain layers of flavour so that the individual aspects aren't fighting for focus.
 Concentrate on your tongue, feel, and savour the different flavours: acid, then if you wait a little longer you may experience the bitterness.

 Taste again, but this time concentrate on your nose, and discover the aromas that unleash themselves one after the other.